How to Grow Dahlias

 Cutting

-When you’ve worked this hard to plant and care for your dahlias, of course, you’re allowed to show them off!
+You have every right to be proud of your beautiful dahlias, and of course, you’re allowed to show them off!
 One of the most rewarding parts of growing flowers is taking cuttings and displaying them around the home.
-So let’s find out how to take dahlia cuttings, shall we?
+So here are some tips to hep you along.

-Select your flowers and cut their stems at the node.
+Select your flowers and cut their stems halfway between two set of leave.
 Your next step is to remove any leaves that would sit below the water level in your vase.
-Pick out your best vase and showcase your colourful blooms in your interior.
+Pick out an appropriate size vase and showcase your colourful blooms in your home.
 If you’re feeling especially generous, you could even gift a bouquet to your loved ones!

-As your dahlias grow, they may need a little support - especially if you’re living in a windier area near the coast.
-Stalking is a great way to support your plants and help them stand tall.
-We recommend using twine and bamboo sticks.
+As your dahlias grow, they may need a little support - especially if your garden is in an exposed, windy location.
+Staking is the best way to support your plants and help them stand tall.
+We'd recommend using twine and bamboo sticks.

 Pests and Diseases

 Pests like slugs, aphids and caterpillars tend to be attracted to dahlias - who wouldn’t be?
 So you’ll need to take the necessary precautions to protect your blooms.
-You could choose to make a barrier, or use an insecticide or a repellent to make sure the bugs know that your flower beds are no all-you-can-eat buffet.
+You could choose to make a barrier, or use an insecticide or a repellent to make sure the bugs know that your flower beds are not a buffet.

 Dahlias can also suffer from diseases like powdery mildew.
-This can be avoided by keeping your soil moist and your flowers watered.
-It also helps to make sure they’re well-ventilated to reduce the possible spread of disease.
+This can be avoided by keeping your dahlias growing strong.
+Ensure the soil is kept moist, pick off any dead leaves and flowers that could rot.
+Check they have plenty of space around them too, if they are well-ventilated it will reduce the possible spread of disease.

 Flower Expert